ray-project/ray/doc/source/workflows/concepts.rst

 Dynamic Workflows
 ~~~~~~~~~~~~~~~~~
-Workflows can generate new steps at runtime.
+Workflows can generate new tasks at runtime.
 This is achieved by returning a continuation of a DAG.
 A continuation is something returned by a function and executed after it returns.
 The continuation feature enables nesting, looping, and recursion within workflows.